cedtwo/disjoint-hash-set/README.md

 # disjoint-hash-set

-A disjoint set / union-find data structure suitable for incremental tracking of connected component identified by their hash.
+A Rust implementation of a disjoint set / union-find data structure for incremental tracking of connected components identified by their hash.

-The total number of components does not need to be known in advance.
-Connections between components and the components themselves can be added as they are discovered.

-Employs rank-based set joins and path compression resulting in the asymptotically optimal time complexity associated with union-find algorithms.
+Incorporates rank-based set joins and path compression to ensure the asymptotically optimal time complexity associated with union-find algorithms.

-## Examples
+**See the [reference docs](https://znrm.github.io/disjoint-hash-set/disjoint_hash_set/struct.DisjointHashSet.html) for examples, typical usage, and detailed documentation.**

 ```rust
 use disjoint_hash_set::DisjointHashSet;